Dog Body Condition Score (BCS) Calculator

 Studies show that over 50% of dogs in the US are overweight or obese (BCS 6+).
 Common signs include: difficulty feeling ribs, loss of waist definition, belly that hangs level or below the chest line, reluctance to exercise, heavy panting after mild activity, and difficulty grooming.
 Even being slightly overweight (BCS 6) increases the risk of joint disease, diabetes, heart problems, and reduces lifespan.
 The landmark Purina Lifespan Study showed that dogs kept at ideal BCS lived an average of 1.8 years longer.

 Veterinarians recommend a weight loss rate of 1-2% of body weight per week.
 For a 50-lb dog, that's about 0.5-1 lb per week.
-Rapid weight loss (more than 2% per week) can cause muscle wasting and, in severe cases, hepatic lipidosis (fatty liver disease).
+Rapid weight loss (more than 2% per week) tends to strip lean muscle rather than fat and can leave the dog short on protein and micronutrients.
 A typical veterinary weight loss plan reduces calories to about 60-80% of the amount needed for the dog's ideal (not current) weight.
 Never put a dog on a crash diet — always work with your veterinarian.

 Weight alone doesn't tell the full story.
 A 70-lb Labrador could be at ideal weight or 15 lbs overweight depending on their frame, muscle mass, and body composition.
 BCS assesses fat distribution and body shape, which are more reliable indicators of health than a number on a scale.
 Veterinarians use BCS alongside weight to create more accurate feeding and weight management plans.
 Think of it this way: BMI in humans has similar limitations — a bodybuilder and a sedentary person can weigh the same but have very different body compositions.